-‘South Park’ Season 21 To Be Different; ‘Fractured But Whole’ Release Date Moved
+‘South Park’ Season 21 To Be Different: ‘Fractured But Whole’ Release Date Moved

 “So we decided to kind of back off and let them do their comedy and we’ll do ours,” Parker admitted defeat in the same ABC interview.
 However, it might be too early to conclude that the show would be keeping its hands of politics in the coming season.
 A lot of things could happen between now and the time when South Park Season 21 air date arrives.
 Who knows, Trey Parker and Matt Stone might still be tempted to devote an episode or two for Washington events.

-Meanwhile, fans who originally planned to while away their time playing the highly anticipated South Park: The Fracture But Whole game release may have to wait a bit longer.
+Meanwhile, fans who originally planned to while away their time playing the highly anticipated South Park: The Fracture but whole game release may have to wait a bit longer.
 Originally announced last E3 for a December 2016 release, the latest update from Ubisoft suggest that the game could arrive much later than the South Park Season 21 premiere.

-Based on the tv series, South Park: The Fractured But Whole is an upcoming role-playing game from Ubisoft.
+Based on the TV series, South Park: The Fractured But Whole is an upcoming role-playing game from Ubisoft.
 It is the installment of South Park: The Stick Of Truth which was released back in 2014.

 Ubisoft previously announced that the December 6, 2016, release date has been moved to a later date in 2017.
 However, it was revealed that the game’s release has been postponed once more with the possibility that it might not be out this year, Polygon reported.